aejolene/maacgis/README.md

 For archaeological sites, this generally means restricting access to specific details about the location and nature of sites (this is interpreted in a myriad of different ways, but that's another paper).

 In an emergency, people who need to understand impacts to archaeological sites may not be professional archaeologists or trained in cultural resource management.
 They may not understand the sensitive nature of archaeological sites.
-Distributing static geospatial data at full resolution creates particular vulnerabilities, as a .zip archive of shapefiles is easy to share and can find its way onto public-facing websites very easily.
+Distributing static geospatial data at full resolution creates particular vulnerabilities, as a .zip archive of GIS shapefiles is easy to share and can find its way onto public-facing websites very easily.
 Releasing detailed locations of certain types of archaeological sites (namely those including Virginia Indian human remains and grave goods, as well as shipwrecks, Civil War and Colonial-era sites) places them at high risk for looting and vandalism.

-Even if archaeological data stays safely out of the hands of bad actors, we risk overwhelming people outside of the cultural resource management world with too much information, often presented in potentially confusing ways.
-For example, take a concurrence from the Department of Historic Resources that a resource is *potentially eligible for listing on the National Register of Historic Places*, even though in reality all historic properties are considered potentially eligible until evaluated to be ineligible.
+Even if archaeological data stays safely out of the hands of bad actors, we risk overwhelming people outside of the cultural resource management world with too much information presented in potentially confusing ways.
+For example, take a concurrence from the Department of Historic Resources that a resource is *potentially eligible for listing on the National Register of Historic Places*, even though in reality all historic properties are technically (usually) potentially eligible until evaluated to be ineligible.
 It's confusing.
 Archaeological boundaries can also be misleading.
 Does a polygon represent the entirety of a site, or is it limited to the portion surveyed for a particular project?
-It takes a certain degree of training to correctly interpret what's often a torrent of data.
+It takes a certain degree of training to correctly interpret what can be a torrent of data.
 Compound with a tense emergency situation and overextended staff and the risks for mistakes continue to grow.

 ### Risks of sharing too little